 Some of our students find apartments by combing through the local newspapers, and others find better luck just by walking around different neighborhoods and looking for "For Rent" signs in the windows.

 For additional information and listings, please see the Georgetown University main campus off campus housing services web page.
-You may also want to find out what other tenants are saying about possible communities by researching the apartment ratings site.
 There you will find comments, opinions, ratings and reviews from current tenants of selected communities.

 Students signing a lease for the first time - even law students - can be frustrated and confused by the complex legal language in housing contracts.
 Chances are that your questions are probably very common.